Digital-Scholarship-Oxford/enabling-digital-research/readme.md

-# Tabular Data Extracted from the Medieval Manuscripts in Oxford Libraries Catalogue
+# Tabular Data Extracted from the 'Medieval Manuscripts in Oxford Libraries' Catalogue

 This repository mirrors the collections and authority data of the <a href="https://github.com/bodleian/medieval-mss" target="_blank" rel="noopener noreferrer">Bodleian TEI Manuscript Catalogue</a> in all aspects except for the <code>tabular_data</code> directory, which contains a processor designed to extract specific data from the TEI files, and export them in tabular data to enable cross-comparison and increase accessibility.